 Jennifer Hershey, also a stay at home mom, chimes in in agreement about her own working mom.
 “We see each other a lot and talk on the phone every day.
 I wouldn’t be the mom I am if not for her.
 She’s an awesome grandma to my kids and passing on her good example of a hard working woman to my daughter.”

-Catherine Liebrock, who currently works as a full-time third grade teacher hundreds of miles away from home, says the same about her mom.
+Catherine Liebrock, who currently works as a full-time third grade teacher hundreds of miles away from home, who could definitely use the greatest travel pillows for long flights, says the same about her mom.
 Catherine’s mom also worked full time when Catherine was growing up!
 “We text each other every day and talk on the phone 2-3 times a week.
 She is one of the first people I turn to when I have exciting news, need some help, or am really upset about something.”

 2) I feel like if I work full time, I won’t be around to educate my kids as much.